thinkjs/thinkjs/packages/think-logger3/README.md

 ### Tips:

-`think-logger3` will auto detect cluster mode, you needn't configure for cluster handly.
+`think-logger3` will auto detect cluster mode by `cluster.workers`, you needn't configure for cluster handly.
+If you want instance logger before fork worker, you can use like `new Logger({handle: Logger.File}, true)`.

 ## Contributing